Inside the Viva Connections desktop app, or BYO Viva app

 The simplest form of SharePoint application

 Recent discussions in the SharePoint forums led me to write this article on how to create the simplest form of SharePoint applications without using Visual Studio and only SharePoint Designer.
 Just follow these simple steps to create your own Hello World application in a .aspx hosted in a SharePoint document library.
 Create the document library First of all we need somewhere to host our applications; create a new Document Library, I called it Applications, and set the default template to either Basic Page or Web Part Page.
+This sample uses the Basic Page as template.

 SharePoint